drewdr16/test-assistant-repo/README.md

         If you encountered a problem saying "The term 'git' is not recognized as a name of a cmdlet, function, script file, or executable program."
 Try this, if not, proceed.

-        * Click windows logo and search environment variables.
+        * Click the Windows logo and search environment variables.
         * Go to Advanced then click the environment variables button at the bottom.
         * Under System Variables click Path then click the edit button.
-        * Now go to file explorer and copy the path where the git.exe file can be found. (e.g. C:\Program Files\Git\bin)
+        * Now go to File Explorer and copy the path where the git.exe file can be found. (e.g. C:\Program Files\Git\bin)
         * Go back to the edit environment variable then click the New Button.
 Paste the path you copied earlier then click OK.

 3. Go to your Desktop and you can now see your repository folder.
 Inside it you can see your readme.md file that you initialized earlier.

 #### Through Git Bash
-1. Create Folder in Main Drive
+1. Create a Folder in Main Drive
-    * Go to your main drive in file explorer and create a folder.
-In my case a named it SampleGit.
+    * Go to your main drive in File Explorer and create a folder.
+In my case, I named it SampleGit.
 2. Open Git Bash app and type in
     ```sh
         cd "C:\SampleGit"